 Basically dynamic refresh-Rate Technology works in a way that provides direct communication between the hardware with a processor built into the display.
 Where conventional monitors will produce moving images at fixed intervals, Dynamic Refresh-Rate Technology easily allows for variable and synchronized intervals which allow the monitor to display the images as and when they’ve been processed by the PC.

 - Nvidia G-Sync.

 - AMD FreeSync

-Dynamic Refresh-Rate Technology mainly adds an entirely new experience to gaming sector.
+Dynamic Refresh-Rate Technology mainly adds an entirely new experience to the gaming sector.

 Is Higher Refresh Rate Better Always?

 Normally, the higher refresh rate is better than lower refresh rates.
-But like most other situations of the world, there is a big but here.
+But like most other situations in the world, there is a big but here.

 It isn’t always the case that the highest possible refresh rate is necessarily better.
 Sometimes intentionally or maybe casually, setting the refresh rate over 120 Hz, which some video cards may support, can have an adverse effect on your eyes.
 The refresh rate of a monitor which is being kept set at 60 Hz to 90 Hz is the best for most.

 Attempting to change or adjust a CRT monitor’s refresh rate to one that’s far higher than the specifications of the monitor that it supports may result in an Out of Frequency error and maybe you only see a blank screen.
 If this kind of thing really happens, try to change the monitor refresh rate setting to something more appropriate and to the range of your supported specifications.